gavinsimpson/coenocliner/README.md

 parameterised Gaussian response as the expectation or mean of the distribution.

+Additional response models include:

+ 1. The generalised beta response function

+A further feature of **coenocliner** that I hope to develop is to include simulation  wrapper functions that replicate the simulation methods used in research papers.
+A working example is `simJamil`, which produces simlations from a Gaussian logit response following the scheme descibed in Jamil & ter Braak (2013).

 ## Development

 I would like to see coenocliner be as inclusive as possible; if you